lekar89/Docs/index.md

 <strong>Privacy Policy</strong> <p>
     Pomoynytskiy Vladyslav built the QAPP app as a Freemium app.
-This SERVICE is provided by Pomoynytskiy Vadyslav at no cost and is intended for use as is.
+This SERVICE is provided by Pomoynytskiy Vladyslav at no cost and is intended for use as is.
 </p> <p>
     This page is used to inform visitors regarding my